refaktor/rye-website/content/meet_rye/specifics/opwords.md

 ```

 Why is that?
 Rye comes from the family of languages where the whole language is uniform and math expressions are not treated any differently.
 These languages usually see it as a plus, that you don't have to learn (complex?)
-operators precedence rules.
+operator precedence rules.
 Yes, we all know precedence rules between `+ - * /` but what about all other operators or functions like `! and or & > < ...`, so they might have a point.

-In REBOL math expressions are always evaluated left to right, which is more natural than right to left, but you will get shot in the foot just the same if you are not aware of it.
+In REBOL, math expressions are always evaluated left to right, which is more natural than right to left, but you will get shot in the foot just the same if you are not aware of it.
 Lisp goes a step beyond and doesn't even
 have infix operators or functions.
-In Forth the same, all functions (also operators) are postfix.
+In Forth it's the same, all functions (also operators) are postfix.

 ```clojure
 ; in REBOL